nat-n/poethepoet-tasks/README.md

 )
 ```

-You can also an imported TaskCollection into your own:
+You can also include an imported TaskCollection into your own:

 ```python
 from poethepoet_tasks import TaskCollection, tasks